lkoepsel/microserver/README.md

 # Pico W LED Demo
 The contents of this folder enable a simple web page offering the ability to turn LED's on or off.
 The page is served by a small web server called [microdot](https://github.com/miguelgrinberg/microdot), which was written for [MicroPython](), running on a Pico W. This demo is intended to serve as a simple iterative example as to how to develop a user-facing webpage running on the Pico W.
 ## Versions and Installation
-If you already have files on your Pico W, it might help to "*wipe*" your Pico W file system (reformat it) to reduce possible program conflicts. **Be sure you have saved any program files on your PC, before doing so!** See *"Tool to Erase...* below for more information.
+If you already have files on your Pico W, you will need to "*wipe*" your Pico W file system (reformat it) to reduce possible program conflicts. **Be sure you have saved any program files on your PC, before doing so!** See *"Tool to Erase...* below for more information.

 There are different versions, *_v1*, *_v2*, *_v3* etc. of the web server software.
 Each one expands on the capabilities of the previous version.

-Run this command to install the first version of files on the board.
+Run these two commands to install the first version of files on the board.
 ```
+mpr littlefs_rp2 # this command will erase ALL program files on Pico!!
 mpbuild.py files_v1.txt
 ```

 To move to the next version with *n* as the desired build version.
 ```
-mpr littlefs_rp2
+mpr littlefs_rp2 # this command will erase ALL program files on Pico!!
 mpbuild files_vn.txt
 ```
 ### Version 1